As the post COVID world unfolds in front of us, businesses and employees have to face certain challenges and adapt to evolve amidst these crises.

 - With news of hiring freeze being implemented across industries, Charu points out that there is a higher possibility of encountering abundant talent in the market post COVID.

 - But then it is highly questionable if this talent would have enough relevancy to the current job market.

 - She also attributes the current layoffs to the lack of relevant talent that could not keep up with the evolving nature of work.

 - As the world moves towards virtual recruitment, hiring managers would need to upgrade their screening processes.

 - Candidates would require to upskill to fit in the new normal at work and be more relevant.

-Unable to make it to the webinar?
+Unable to make it to the webinar on the new normal in human capital space?
 You can watch the full recording here, and catch some more interesting questions coming from the participants